stephenhu/nbad/docs/design.md

 for completed game data.  live games are different, and counters like seasonal statistics are updated, but not that often.

+## sync

+a deep check for redis data requires looking at every game day and counting the number of games.  a simple check could be to check for the day itself only, but this might miss some games that are missing within the day.

+each game download is a separate download, many games could require a long sync time so there needs to be a mechanism to query the status of all the downloads.  what detail does the user require in terms of sync progress?  maybe the day being downloaded and a simple bool for completed or not?

 ## headlines